An E-Commerce Peak Season Checklist for Warehouse and Distribution

+The optimization process of course changes depending on the area that requires CRM optimization.
 The main red line within the process is often the same.
-Professional Fulfillment experts that hold up-to-date knowledge on the current Fulfillment innovations are often very able equipped to implement disruptive measures to drastically improve the Fulfillment process for businesses.
-The best Fulfillment companies make use of the most innovative technologies such as IoT (Internet of things) e.g., temperature sensors for Cargo loads, AVG (Automated Guided Vehicles) to maximize warehouse efficiency.
-Common but effective measures are also often implemented such as a more effective returns process, or the implementation of a ‘same-day delivery’ Fulfillment option.
+Professional fulfillment experts that hold up-to-date knowledge of the current fulfillment innovations are often very able to implement disruptive measures to drastically improve the Fulfillment process for businesses.
+The best fulfillment companies make use of the most innovative technologies such as IoT (Internet of things) e.g., temperature sensors for Cargo loads, AGV (Automated Guided Vehicles) to maximize warehouse efficiency.
+Common but effective measures are also often implemented such as a more effective returns process, or the implementation of a ‘same-day delivery fulfillment’ option.

-The most important indicator of successfully outsourcing your Fulfillment process is of course continuous and stable growth.
-Outsourcing your Fulfillment process should effectively reduce your resource utilization rate and improve the efficiency of your overall business as you are able to focus on other internal aspects.
+The most important indicator of successfully outsourcing your fulfillment process is of course continuous and stable growth.
+Outsourcing your fulfillment process should effectively reduce your resource utilization rate and improve the efficiency of your overall business as you are able to focus on other internal aspects.
 Evaluating periodically will result in a better partnership and will ensure that expectations are met accordingly.
-An important thing to keep in mind is that knowledge and insight of professional Fulfillment companies should always be considered.
+An important thing to keep in mind is that knowledge and insight of professional fulfillment companies should always be considered.
 A small ‘bump in the road’ can often be overcome by staying with the partner in question and keeping the partnership alive.

-Looking for competitive advantage will always be a key element that businesses decide to focus on as it yields them the opportunity to outpace competition.
+- Tap into new markets – Looking for competitive advantage will always be a key element that businesses decide to focus on as it yields them the opportunity to outpace competition.
 The cycle is simple yet highly effective.
 Fulfillment as a service increases your resource effectiveness by reducing resource intensiveness, in turn allowing you to allocate your resource in a different manner.
 This opens up doors to diversify by tapping into new markets that provide you new prospects.